 And now that we’ve got that covered, in this article we will present some reasons why you should use learning objectives when you create training materials.

-10 Reasons to Use Learning Objectives When Creating Training Materials
+10 Reasons to Use Learning Objectives When Creating Job Training Materials

 Here are 10 good reasons to use learning objectives when you create training at work.

-1. Keeps the learner’s learning and performance needs at the center of your efforts
+1. Keeps the employee’s learning and performance needs at the center of your efforts

 2. Gives the learner a chance to know what he/she should be able to do after the training